Position: Programs Intern Reports to: Director of Arts Services

 - Ability to work well independently and remotely

 - Experience with MailChimp, Salesforce, and WordPress a plus

-The Arts & Business Council of Chicago is committed to racial equity and strives to ensure that our staff reflects the diversity of our volunteers and clients.
-We are committed to removing barriers that are faced by equity-seeking groups including veterans, people with disabilities, or individuals who identify as a member of ALAANA communities (African, Latina, Arab, Asian, and Native American).
+The Arts & Business Council of Chicago commits to championing policies and practices of racial equity that empower a just and creative Chicago.
+To contribute to real change, the Arts & Business Council of Chicago will raise questions of racial equity among our stakeholders and support change in our organization and in the arts and culture sector at large.
+The Arts & Business Council of Chicago encourages our partners to join us as we listen, learn, and grow.
+We are committed to removing barriers that are faced by equity-seeking groups.
 Members of these groups are encouraged (but are not required) to self-identify as such in their cover letters and asked to describe the unique perspective this identity provides for this role.